mmistakes/jekyll-theme-basically-basic/README.md

 comments: false  # disable comments on this post
 ```

 **Note:** Hero images can be overlaid with a transparent "accent" color to unify them with the theme's palette.
-To enable [customize the CSS](#customizing-sass-scss) with the following Sass variable override:
+To enable, [customize the CSS](#customizing-sass-scss) with the following Sass variable override:

 ```scss
 $intro-image-color-overlay: true;